-To better understand the nature, form and extent of the legal barriers affecting TDM activities in Europe, we have developed a benchmark test that allows us to qualify our findings in a manner that will lead, at a later stage, to clearer policy recommendations.
-The information contained in the national answers to the questionnaire is therefore analysed in the light of three main criteria so as to provide an indication of the lawfulness of TDM activities not only in each jurisdiction, but also across
+To better understand the nature, form and extent of the legal barriers affecting TDM activities in Europe, we use the benchmark of Section 4 to qualify our findings in a manner that will lead, at a later stage, to clearer policy recommendations.
+The information contained in the national answers to the questionnaire is therefore analysed in the light of the three main criteria so as to provide an indication of the lawfulness of TDM activities not only in each jurisdiction, but also across the European Union.
+These criteria allow us to compare the information gathered in a systematic way and to highlight the biggest legal obstacles to TDM.